KNOWDYN/adjoint-thinking/README.md

 ## What this is

-This is a source-available prompt and knowledge configuration pack.
-It helps you create a reusable AI environment that can route work through Adjoint Thinking operations: first contact, jurisdiction, provenance, reasoning, divergence, verification, synthesis, transformation, and sovereignty.
+Based on [Adjoint Thinking](https://www.amazon.com/dp/B0H3DWP3SP), this source-available configuration pack helps you create a reusable AI environment that can route work through Adjoint Thinking operations: first contact, jurisdiction, provenance, reasoning, divergence, verification, synthesis, transformation, and sovereignty.

 The environment is designed to help you use AI without letting unchecked machine output carry your name.